 So all the information that is out there only should make you re-member the knowledge that is already within you.

 The information should strike an emotional chord within you.
 As if you met a long lost friend after several years in a foreign town.
-And it should feel easy and uplifting>
+And it should feel natural and uplifting.

-If I learn something that is enjoyable to me – then I feel light and not tired, passionate about it, and though there may be frustrating moments (like in any learning curve) my motivation is innate and doesn’t need any external stimulus.
+If I learn something enjoyable to me – then I feel light and not tired, passionate about it, and though there may be frustrating moments (like in any learning curve), my motivation is innate and doesn’t need any external stimulus.

 To sum it up, here are some points to think about: